ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 While algorithm complexities can impact energy consumption, the relationship is not always straightforward.
 In theory, algorithms with higher time or space complexities would generally require more computational effort to execute, leading to increased energy consumption.
-However, when running these algorithms on hardware, there are a few additional factors to consider.
+However, when running these algorithms on hardware, additional factors come into play, such as memory access patterns, the underlying hardware architecture, etc.
-- **Memory access patterns**: Algorithms with poor memory access patterns, such as excessive random or cache-unfriendly accesses, can increase energy consumption.
-- **The underlying hardware**: The characteristics and efficiency of the hardware on which the algorithm is executed can also affect energy consumption.
-- **The JVM footprint**

 ### Virtual Calls